Skip to main content

 Digital Belgium sets five priorities:

-• Digital infrastructure,
+• Digital infrastructure

-• Digital confidence and digital security,
+• Digital confidence and digital security

-• Digital government,
+• Digital government

-• Digital economy, and
+• Digital economy

-• Digital skills and jobs.
+• Digital skills and jobs

-Belgium’s Federal Council of Ministers launched on 30 April 2021 a national plan for fixed and mobile broadband, which is to eliminate the remaining white areas where high speed services are unavailable (estimated 138.000 households).
+Belgium’s Federal Council of Ministers launched on 30 April 2021 a national plan for fixed and mobile broadband, which aims to eliminate the remaining white areas where high speed services are unavailable (estimated 138.000 households).
 Under the plan, the white areas (estimated 2% of territory) will be mapped as a first step to facilitating the deployment of high speed services, for example by stimulating investment by operators.
-In addition, a special government unit with responsibility for implementing the plan and monitoring progress will be set up, while a Broadband Competence Office will deal with all relevant issues relating to the cooperation between public and private stakeholders and support implementation of the EU Connectivity Toolbox.
+In addition, a special government unit responsible for implementing the plan and for monitoring progress will be set up, while a Broadband Competence Office will deal with all relevant issues relating to the cooperation between public and private stakeholders and support implementation of the EU Connectivity Toolbox.
 The plan is built around 5 axes:

-• mapping network coverage and identifying white areas,
+• mapping network coverage and identifying white areas

-• facilitating the rollout of broadband by creating a temporary national BCO that will coordinate more extensively the cooperation between public authorities and operators or investors, as well as the implementation of the EU Connectivity Toolbox,
+• facilitating the rollout of broadband by creating a temporary national BCO that will coordinate more extensively the cooperation between public authorities and operators or investors, as well as the implementation of the EU Connectivity Toolbox

-• encouraging investment in the white areas without fast internet,
+• encouraging investment in the white areas without fast internet

-• creating support for fibre and 5G rollout through the web site about 5G www.over5g.be,
+• creating support for fibre and 5G rollout through the web site about 5G www.over5g.be

-• the establishment of a cell Broadband within the FPS Economy.
+• the establishment of a cell Broadband within the FPS Economy

 The Belgian government commits to reducing administrative burdens and costs of deployment of ICT infrastructures.
 The strategy is under review by the new government in cooperation with a number of industry stakeholders (the Digital Minds).